Updated: Feb 5

 North Transcona Post Office

 The post office opened in 1913 on Lot 56 in the SE section of 17-11-4E, property along present-day Bluecher Ave. in the present-day neighbourhood of North Transcona.
-It was situation in close proximity to the railway station.
+It was situated in close proximity to the railway station.
 A complete listing of North Transcona postmasters includes:

 James Hy.
 King (1913 - 1918, resignation)